91097luke/phileo-bench/README.md

   --n_shot N_SHOT                                           Loads n-samples of the training data from specified geographic regions
   --split_ratio SPLIT_RATIO                                 Loads a percentage of the training data from specified geographic regions
-  --augmentations AUGMENTATIONS                             Enables augmentations
+  --augmentations AUGMENTATIONS                             Enables augmentations --pretrained_model_path                                   Path to weights of pretrained model --freeze_pretrained                                       Freeze pretrained weights and only train decoder/head
 ```